-WASHINGTON, Wednesday, December 21, 2016 – The American Red Cross has joined forces with the Harlem Globetrotters as its official charity partner through the team’s Great Assist initiative to help communities across the country prepare for, respond to and recover from disasters big and small.
+HOUSTON, TX, (December 22, 2016)-- The Greater Houston Area Chapter of the Ameican Red Cross has joined forces with the Harlem Globetrotters as its official charity partner through the team's Great Assist initiative to help people prepare for, respond to and recover from disaster big and small.

-Known globally as the Ambassadors of Goodwill, the Harlem Globetrotters’ Great Assist initiative, which was launched in October 2015, promises to spread 100 million smiles over the next decade through sportsmanship and service.
-As part of a two-year partnership, the Red Cross will engage the Harlem Globetrotters in all aspects of its mission.
-During the first year, the team will join the Red Cross, along with local fire departments and other community partners, as the organization works to install its one millionth smoke alarm by October 2017 to help Americans stay safer from home fires.
-The Red Cross has already installed more than 500,000 smoke alarms nationwide, and saved at least 116 lives.
+Know globally as the Ambassadors of Goodwill, the Harlem Globetrotters' Great Assist initiative, which was launched in October 2015, promises to spread 100 million smiles over the next decade through sportsmanship and service.
+As part of a two-year partnership, the Red Cross will engage the Harlem Globetrotters nationally and locally in all aspects of its mission.
+During the first year. the team will join the Red Cross, along with local fire departments and other community partners, as the organization works to install its one millionth smoke alarm by October 2017 to help Americans stay safer from home fires.
+The Red Cross Greater Houston Area Chapter has already installed more than 5,223 throughout the Greater Houston Area.

-The Harlem Globetrotters will feature the Red Cross at more than 300 games throughout the basketball season, which starts on December 26, 2016 and runs through the spring.
-Each game will feature a Red Cross PSA announcement, player appearance opportunities and more.
+The Harlem Globetrotters will feature the Red Cross at more than 300 games throughout the basketball season, including the Houston December 26-27.
+The game will feature a Red Cross PSA and in-game player announcement.

 Harlem Globetrotters Legacy